 Emotional Contagion and Law of Mimicry

 As a leader, you are responsible for influencing your subordinates.
 Your level of energy and dedication will reflect upon the other employees.
-This phenomenon is also known as emotional contagion and studies have shown that leaders are the most contagious when it comes to their behaviour.
+This phenomenon is also known as emotional contagion, and studies have shown that leaders are the most contagious when it comes to their behavior.

-Also, the law of mimicry suggests that a regular team member unconsciously mimics the behaviour patterns of their leaders.
-If a leader is not disciplined or punctual for example, studies have shown that their subordinates tend to be also lack punctuality and discipline.
+Also, the law of mimicry suggests that regular team member unconsciously mimics the behavior patterns of their leaders.
+If a leader is not disciplined or punctual, for example, studies have shown that their subordinates tend to also lack punctuality and discipline.

-True to the adage mens sana in corpora sano (“healthy mind in a healthy body”), it is essential for keeping oneself motivated and disciplined by maintaining a high level of fitness.
+True to the adage mens sana in corpora sano (“healthy mind in a healthy body”), it is essential to keep oneself motivated and disciplined by maintaining a high fitness level.

-How Does Fitness and Leadership Work for You?
+How Do Fitness and Leadership Work for You?

 If you have ideas you feel like sharing that might be helpful to readers, share them in the comments section below.
 Thanks!

 Would you like to contribute a post?